Yvictor/sjtop/README.md

 # sjtop (WIP)

-sjtop is a TUI (Text User Interface) for Shioaji using Textual to develop.
+sjtop is a TUI (Terminal User Interface) for Shioaji using Textual to develop.

 NOTE: This project is currently a work in progress